7sev7nsev7n7/dots/README.md

 some configuration files (specifically `dunst` and `swaylock`) will only work after an initial loading of said configurations via `wal`.

+#### NOTE

+some configurations will NOT work under while logged in as `root` (such as `vim` configurations). in order to allow this, symlinking the configs from their origins into their respective targets for `root` is necessary.

 # Dependencies

 necessary dependencies for complete setup. all packages listed here are in the